On the edit distance from $K_{2,t}$-free graphs (Extended Version): Proof of Theorem

 \begin{lem} Let $p\in (1/3,1/2)$.
 If $K$ is a black-vertex, $p$-core CRG that does not contain a gray book $B_2$ or a gray $K_{2,4}$, then $g_K(p)\geq\frac{1-p}{3}$, with equality occurring only if $K$ is a gray triangle (i.e., $K\approx K(0,3)$). \end{lem} \begin{proof}

 See Appendix~\ref{sec:lemproofs}.

 \end{proof}

-Before we prove Lemma \ref{p small}, there are two propositions that are necessary and used in several cases. \begin{prop} Let $p\in (0,1/2)$, and let $K$ be a black-vertex, $p$-core CRG with no gray book $B_2$ and no gray $K_{2,4}$.
+Below are Lemma \ref{p small} and two propositions that are necessary and used in several cases for the proof of the lemma. \begin{prop} Let $p\in (0,1/2)$, and let $K$ be a black-vertex, $p$-core CRG with no gray book $B_2$ and no gray $K_{2,4}$.
 If $g=g_K(p)$, $U=N_G(u_0)$, $\ell=|U|$ and $U_1\subseteq U$ is the set of vertices in $U$ that are incident to a gray edge in $U$, then

 \end{prop}

 \begin{proof} See Appendix~\ref{sec:lemproofs}. \end{proof}~\\

 \begin{prop} Let $p\in (0,1/2)$, and let $K$ be a black-vertex, $p$-core CRG with no gray book $B_2$ and no gray $K_{2,4}$.
 If $g_K(p)\leq p(1-p)$, then both